NURSING 1006 - Microbiology and Infection Control

 Preparation and maintenance of a sterile field: students will be presented with a simulated wound that requires redressing.
 Students will prepare and maintain asepsis in respect of the wound dressing while identifying a rationale for their practice.
 Emphasis on the safe removal of a soiled wound dressing and replacement with a new dressing will occur.
 This assessment will be conducted in the skills lab and will be supervised by clinical lecturing staff.
 This assessment will support content in Health Assessment and Clinical Nursing I.

 As an aspect of this assessment students will also demonstrate effective hand hygiene, safe gloving and gowning practice patient preparation.
 Wherever possible this assessment will be co-assessed by a 3rd year student and a Lect A (Clinical Lecturer) using a marking rubric.
-This assessment will be coordinated with Adelaide Health Simulation and may use B-Line software to video record student performance.

 ASSESSMENT 4: End of semester exam